tiagomelojuca/otclient-wiki/CMake-useful-options.md

   See also: [CMake cmd options](http://linux.die.net/man/1/cmake)
   Try: cmake --help

-This is all for now folks, I might be adding more later on.
+This is it for now folks, I might be adding more later on.